 It was a busy convention summer for Labor with both the AFL CIO Convention in Philadelphia and the Washington State Labor Council Convention in Wenatchee.
 Conventions are fun but they're also a lot of work.

 After a long, long time it's time to get back together and celebrate, working people in Thurston, Lewis and Mason Counties!
+Join the Thurston-Lewis-Mason Central Labor Council for the return of our annual Labor Day Picnic on Monday, Sept.

 Labor Day 2022 Flier.pdf

 Candidates that received TLMCLC endorsements were frequently successful in the November 2021 election and it paid off as Labor accomplished a lot.
 Read more about Labor's successes by clicking HERE.
+Now the 2022 election is coming up and as a movement we hope to continue to make gains in legislation.

 How do we talk to members and coworkers who think differently than us about politics, racial and gender justice, union membership, or other issues?
+Would you like to be a better leader in your workplace and a voice for change.

 On Friday, January 28th, labor activists from throughout the state gathered to discuss the 2022 Legislative Agenda and advocate for much needed policies for working people.
 Throughout the state, members of the labor movement met with their representatives and affiliates of the Thurston-Lewis-Mason Central Labor Council met with representatives from the 20th and 10th districts.